MarionCts/Student-Grades-Management-System/README.md

 - HTML & CSS/SCSS

-## 📄 Création de la base de données
+## 📄 Database creation / Création de la base de données

 #### EN -
 Here are the SQL lines used to create the database and the tables for this project: